 This is from something I've been noodling at:

 Officer Candidate School maintained a quarterdeck watch at King Hall, its barracks building.
 There was a Officer of the Day, who was usually one of the company officers.
 The OOD had a little bedroom just off the quarterdeck.
 It was the job of the Messenger of the Watch on the forenoon watch to find the OOD around 1115 or so, salute, hold the salute, hand the OOD the muster and sick reports and say: “Good morning, Sir.
 The Officer of the Deck sends his respects and reports the approach of the hour of twelve.
 All personnel are present or accounted for.
 Request permission to strike eight bells on time, Sir.”
-The one dropped the salute.
+Then one dropped the salute.

 When it was my turn, I was deathly afraid of screwing up my lines, so I rehearsed them, a lot.
 My turn was on a Saturday morning.
 The OOD, as it turned out, was badly hung-over.
 I barely said “Good morning”, when he moaned and said “permission granted.”
-I was having none of it, for I had worked hard to get the lines down and I was determined to say them.
+I was having none of that, for I had worked hard to get the lines down and I was determined to say them.

 I did.
 The OOD sat on the edge of the bed, with his head in his hands.
 When I finished, he moaned again and said something that sounded like “strike the fucking bells, damn you.”